 Military and First Responder working dogs are critical to many efforts, continuously working under extremely difficult circumstances.
 Our committee feels strongly that it is important to recognize and memorialize these Heroes and pay tribute to their service with a monument.

 Guardians of Freedom Memorial Inc. is a 501(c)(3) nonprofit organization.
-Our mission is to honor this less acknowledged group and pay tribute their teamwork, courage, and sacrifices on the battlefield and in our streets by building such a memorial.
+Our mission is to honor this less acknowledged group and pay tribute to their teamwork, courage, and sacrifices on the battlefield and in our streets by building such a memorial.
 With your help, we can honor these heroes by erecting a bronze statue near New York State Thruway exit 30 in Herkimer NY.

-Our Chairman (Herkimer County Legislator John Brezinski) heard this very touching story and was extremely moved.
+Our Chairman, Herkimer County Legislator John Brezinski, heard this very touching story and was extremely moved.
 He then decided to use Adam and Bruno's image for our monument.